 Eat away from the tourist streets.

-This is a no brainer and its a real cost saver!
+This is a no brainer and its a real budget travel tip when on a City Break.
 The main tourist streets or squares in cities are usually a lot more expensive than a restaurant a few streets away or a place that is more for locals.
 It can be hard sometimes to find the non-tourist places and sometimes you want to eat in the popular area as it means the menus are in English and the vibe is good and in that case I’d say to definitely eat there at least once but just don’t eat there for every meal on every day.

 Tip: Do you research, the internet is a wonderful thing so use it to find a lesser known spot off of the tourist radar!